 Please read the first two sections from Blumsack, “Measuring the Costs and Benefits of Regional Electric Grid Integration,” which describes in more detail the process of deregulation/restructuring and some of the important federal policy initiatives that have pushed the industry towards its new state.
 It is important to realize that some aspects of restructuring have essentially arisen from federal initiatives and some from state initiatives.
 The most important aspects of electricity restructuring are:

 - The vertical disintegration of the electric utility into separate generation, transmission and distribution companies.
-In some jurisdictions this has been accompanied by divestiture of generation plant by the former utility company.
+In some jurisdictions, this has been accompanied by the divestiture of generation plants by the former utility company.

 - The establishment of “open-access” transmission regulations at the federal level, requiring all transmission-owning companies to offer non-discriminatory access to their transmission grids.
 This measure is aimed at promoting regional competition between generators.

 - The creation of competitive wholesale markets for electric energy through the creation of “Regional Transmission Organizations.”
 These entities will be discussed further later in this lesson.